kentookura/forest-server/README.md

 ## Usage

-To make use of the live-reload feature, you will need to add the following javascript snippet to the root template in `forest.xsl`:
+To make use of the live-reload feature, you will need to add the following javascript snippet to the root template in `tree.xsl`:

 ```html
 ...